 Traditional events that the Association has previously supported such as the Lourdes Pilgrimage, Thirst Fridays, the Association Dinner and the Christmas Carol Concert will continue to be held as before.
 In June I was given the opportunity to address students in Poetry in an attempt to engage their interest in the Association and to reinforce the benefits it can offer to them whilst they are at Stonyhurst and after they leave.
 The Poets had been discussing their career plans just prior to the meeting which made them responsive to my challenge to consider their own personal skills, knowledge and attributes, where they might find opportunities to develop them and how they might demonstrate them in their personal statement or applications.
 The help and information available to them from members of the Association who also wish to serve them in this way, in all walks of life all around the world, was also emphasised.
 On 18th August, Niall and I are leading a walk – the Tolkien Trail – from Hobbit Hill.
 A shorter walk for little legs is also available.
 Refreshments are provided for those who participate but donations are invited for the Food Bank at Maundy Relief in Accrington, my chosen charity for the year, to support the outstanding work they do for the most disadvantaged in the area.
 We hope to attract local Stonyhurst families to join us, to help them meet other OS, particularly since the pandemic has isolated us from one another.
 For the same reason I wish to encourage Association support for parents of local students who have not had the opportunity to get to know each other over recent years and the possibility of providing coffee at a suitable venue following a short walk on some Saturday mornings is being explored.
 I look forward to joining the Lourdes Pilgrimage in August as it returns in a somewhat smaller scale after the pandemic.
 It is many years now since I served as a ‘handmaid’ there but the blessings it offered, and provided, have influenced me throughout my life – as a health care worker and as a parent.
 We look forward to sharing the faith-affirming joy it brings to those who participate in it.
 On 5th October the OS in Gibraltar, and its environs, are invited to attend a Convivium at their Royal Yacht Club.
 Mass at St Joseph’s Church will be followed by drinks and tapas.
 The support to Stonyhurst by the Gibraltarians extends over many decades.
 It gives me great pleasure to support an Association event in this overseas territory.
 The Association Dinner is now scheduled for the 18th February, 2023, at Stonyhurst.
 I am delighted that Lucy Leoni (née Hardwick) has kindly agreed to speak on that occasion about her work with Maundy Relief and the influence of Stonyhurst on her life and work.
 I do hope that many OS will be able to join us to celebrate the occasion.
 On Wednesday 24th May 2023, the Association has planned an evening Convivium in London, to coincide with Chelsea Flower Show, in an unashamed attempt to encourage more female OS to attend an Association event as a result of the consultation exercise earlier this year.
 This Convivium will be held in the Orangery at The Chelsea Gardener, a garden centre close to the site of the flower show.
 I look forward to meeting you there.
 I am pleased to announce that Paul Chitnis OS 79 has agreed to be my successor as President of the Association whilst continuing his important work with Jesuit Missions.
 This handover will take place at the AGM in May, 2023.

-The President for 2021 – 2022 is Dominic Hartley (OS1986)
+Past President 2021 – 2022, Dominic Hartley (OS1986)

 It’s the last day of term at St Mary’s Hall, July 1st, and an outdoor Mass on the front lawns of the school is about to begin.
 It is one of those gloriously still summer days, Mr Mann is playing On Eagle’s Wings on the piano as the Ruds’ leavers take their seats.
 I am enjoying all of it, a tear in my eye as my son Oliver reads.
 I’m tuning in from 200ft below ground as I take the Jubilee line heading into central London.
 And that seems to sum up what a year it has been, a year in which we’ve missed out on so many rites of passage, but with technology being called upon to keep us all somehow connected.
 It has been one rollercoaster ride!